codeforkansascity/clear-my-record-law-codification/docs/database/creating_inital_laws.md

 Source: ImportedMshpChargeCodeManual, ImportedMoRevisorActiveSection, LawChapter
 Table: Law

+## Apply Transfered Charge Codes

+Source: ImportedTransferedChargeCode

+Table: Law

+## Import Retired Charge Codes

+Source: ImportedRetiredChargeCode

+Table: Law

-## Report Law and Charge Code Descrepancy Errors
+## Report Law and Charge Code Descrepancy Errors only for Statutes

 Source: MoChargeCodes, Law

 Report:  Laws without Charge Codes, and Charge Codes without Laws

-## Fix Law and Charge Code Descrepancy Errors
+## Fix Law and Charge Code Descrepancy Errors only for Statutes

 Source: MoChargeCodes, Law

 Table: Law - will add place holder law for any charge code that did not have a law.

+# Create Law and LawExceptioin Tables

+These are tables that contain data that will change due to sources and expungement rules.

 ## Create Law Exceptions

+Will include Ordanices

+Source: MoChargeCodes, Law

+Table: Law, LawExceptions

+## Report Law and Charge Code Descrepancy Errors only for Statutes

+Source: MoChargeCodes, Law

+Report:  Laws without Charge Codes, and Charge Codes without Laws

+## Fix Law and Charge Code Descrepancy Errors only for Statutes

+Source: MoChargeCodes, Law

+Table: Law - will add place holder law for any charge code that did not have a law.

+# Load Clinic App Data

+If Clinic App has a law that we do not have, we will add it.

+Source:  Export Yamal file from Clinic App

+Table: Law